Will my private health fund cover blood test costs?

 Will Medicare pay for my blood test?

 How much do blood tests cost?

 First stop is the local medical center or your family GP.
 Why?
 Because to test any human biological specimen in an [accredited] Australian laboratory, this is compulsory.
-Whether it be to check the health of the kidneys, liver, vitamin D levels or even testing hormones, you will need a laboratory test Referral (request) Form.
+Whether it be to check the health of the kidneys, liver, vitamin D levels or even hormone testing, you will need a laboratory test Referral Form.

 OK, so you have that referral form, now what?
 Doctors are rarely willing to perform the ‘blood draw’ themselves as this is a specialist procedure.
 Normally you would attend a pathology collection centre, which is sometimes located in the same complex where the doctor practices.

 After confirming your referral details and identification, and asking some basic questions about how you feel, a tourniquet will be placed around your arm and a needle inserted into your vein.

 Up to 30mil of blood is collected, which despite sounding like a lot, is replaced by the body in no time.
 The vial(s) are then sent to a pathology laboratory for testing.